By Cathy Moore

 I made this first activity many years ago using Keynote (like PowerPoint) and converting it to HTML5.
 The process was similar to using a slide-based tool.

 Give it some time to load; it’s old and a little stiff.
-If you’re reading this in email or a feed reader, you may need to go to the blog site.

 This is a weak activity.
 It’s way too easy and shallow.
 It was also a pain to build, requiring a separate flowchart to keep track of the branching.
 I’m embarrassed to say that it took me six hours to write and produce this, even though it has only six decision points.
 You can read more about the development in the original blog post.